 Commercial equipment loans are obtained directly from banks or other financial institutions.
-In this case, each institution can set its own standards for loan qualifications.
+Each institution can set its own standards for loan qualifications.
 Lenders will still require significant documentation about business operations, tax returns, and intended use of funds.
-These loans are available to businesses with a minimum of $10,000 of monthly revenue and business owners with credit scores of 600 or higher.
+These loans are available to businesses with a minimum of $10,000 of monthly revenue.
+Additionally, business owners with credit scores of 600 or higher can also qualify.

 Equipment loans can be obtained for loans of up to $5 million dollars.
 The loan terms are usually 2-5 years depending on the size and purpose of the loan.
 Shorter repayment periods will have lower interest rates.
 One of the main benefits of an equipment loan is that it can be funded within 2-5 business days.
-So once you’ve decided to make an equipment purchase, you can have the funds available to make the purchase within a week.
-The loans are secured using the equipment as collateral.
-In the event that you can no longer make the payments, the equipment may be repossessed.
+Once you’ve decided to make an equipment purchase, you can access the funds within a week.
+The loans secure using the equipment as collateral, and if you can’t make the payments, the lender may repossess the equipment.

 Equipment leases are available for equipment of up to $5 million.
-Because you do not own the equipment, in the event that you can no longer make the payments, the equipment can be repossessed by the owner which is the financing company.
+However, since you do not own the equipment, if you can no longer make the payments, the financing company, which is the owner, may repossess it.
 Lease payments are generally lower than loan payments because the financing company retains the right to the equipment at the end of the financing term.